• Home

 Why is irrigation and tap water on separate systems?

 The Todd Creek Village area is on a dual-pipe system.
 Dual piping is a system of plumbing installations used to supply both potable (tap) water and raw (untreated) water for irrigation to a home or business.
-Under this system, two completely separate water-piping systems are used to deliver water to the user.
+Under this system, two completely separate water-piping networks are used to deliver water to the user.

 What is irrigation (raw) water?